winglang/wing/wingpf/README.md

-# wingii
+# wingpf

-Wing Programming Language runtime (a.k.a WING Interoperability Interface).
+Wing Preflight Runtime.

 ## Build

 You need:

 - A working C/C++ build environment (e.g. `gcc` or `clang`):
-  - *Debian*: `sudo apt install python3 g++ make python3-pip build-essential`
+  - _Debian_: `sudo apt install python3 g++ make python3-pip build-essential`
 - CMake installed on PATH and other config tools:
-  - *Debian*: `sudo apt install cmake autoconf automake libtool pkg-config`
+  - _Debian_: `sudo apt install cmake autoconf automake libtool pkg-config`

 And then run `npm install` to build. `npm run cmake:*` for individual targets.

 ## Usage

-After building, link with `libwingii.so` and use the `wingii.h` header.
+After building, link with `libwingpf.so` and use the `wingpf.h` header.

 ## Tests